 Traveling as Far as You Can

-As researches conducted by Cornell University on people who spend most of their time at home, at office, and the people who usually travel far; the group of travelers, as a result, are happier, more open-minded, and has more connection.
-That could be understandable, as when you travel far, you will escape your daily routine, which could be the reason for your daily sadness and stressful.
+As researches conducted by Cornell University on people who spend most of their time at home, at the office, and the people who usually travel far; the group of travelers, as a result, are happier, more open-minded, and have more connection.
+That could be understandable, as when you travel far, you will escape your daily routine, which could be the reason for your daily sadness and stress.
 Therefore, traveling makes you smarter, by reducing negative effects to your mind.

-When I traveled from Vietnam to Canada, an Asian boy, like me, has learnt a lots about varied transporters of the country, also how to communicate with different people, culture, and especially known one of the most beautiful destinations in the world, Banff National Park.
+When I traveled from Vietnam to Canada, an Asian boy, like me, has learned a lot about varied transporters of the country, also how to communicate with different people, culture, and especially known one of the most beautiful destinations in the world, Banff National Park.

 Having Specific Challenges

-Have you ever travelled with a specific goal such as learning a new language, or joining a volunteer?
+Have you ever traveled with a specific goal such as learning a new language, or joining a volunteer?
 Perhaps you want to try once.
-Trust me, every time I finish a challenge set before the trip, like cooking a local food, or learning a few simple local vocabulary, I just feel like a very new me.
+Trust me, every time I finish a challenge set before the trip, like cooking local food or learning a few simple local vocabularies, I just feel like a very new me.
 My whole mind and body are pretty much refreshing and exciting for the next journey.

 Driving Car or Riding Motorbike Yourself